-Costs included in research and development relate primarily to our product development efforts, outside services related to medical and regulatory affairs, compliance activities, costs associated with our medical science liaisons, and our preliminary evaluation of additional development opportunities.
-The increase in research and development expenses was due primarily to the addition of our medical science liaisons in the second quarter of 2007 and an increase in expenses associated with our product development efforts.
-Headcount-related costs, excluding share-based compensation, increased by approximately \$256,000 in the three month period ended March 31, 2008 as compared to the same period in 2007.
-Expenses for product development and outside services related primarily to regulatory affairs increased approximately \$230,000 as compared to the same period in 2007.
-A non-cash charge of \$233,000 for SFAS No. 123(R) share-based compensation was included in research and development expenses in the three month period ended March 31, 2008, an increase of \$166,000 as compared to the same period in 2007.
+Costs included in research and development relate primarily to our product development efforts, costs related to the resubmission of our Acthar sNDA for IS to the FDA, outside services related to medical and regulatory affairs, compliance activities, and costs associated with our medical science liaisons.
+The increase in research and development expenses was due primarily to an increase in costs related to our continued efforts to complete the resubmission of our sNDA for IS and an increase in expenses associated with our product development efforts.
+Expenses related to the resubmission of our sNDA and product development increased approximately \$1.4 million in the three month period ended June 30, 2008 as compared to the same period in 2007.
+In addition, activities associated with our medical science liaisons contributed approximately \$325,000 to the increase in research and development expenses in the three month period ended June 30, 2008 as compared to the same period in 2007, due primarily to the addition of our medical science liaisons during the second quarter of 2007.
+A non-cash charge of \$286,000 for SFAS No. 123(R) share-based compensation was included in research and development expenses in the three month period ended June 30, 2008, an increase of \$224,000 as compared to the same period in 2007.

-We estimate that our research and development expenses (excluding non-cash SFAS No. 123(R) share-based compensation expense) will be approximately \$10.0 million to \$14.0 million during 2008 resulting from our efforts related to the Acthar submission to the FDA for the treatment of IS and the continued development of QSC-001.
-The higher end of the range would only result in the event that we were to successfully advance QSC-001 to clinical trials.
+We estimate that our research and development expenses (excluding non-cash SFAS No. 123(R) share-based compensation expense) will be approximately \$10.0 million to \$14.0 million during 2008 resulting from our efforts related to the Acthar submission to the FDA for the treatment of IS, our support of external research and the continued efforts related to the development of QSC-001.
 We estimate that total non-cash SFAS No. 123(R) share-based compensation expense for 2008 will be approximately \$4.5 million of which we estimate approximately \$1.0 million will be incurred in research and development expense.